mucommander/mucommander/readme.txt

 - A couple issues with the free space indicator were fixed by Karel Tomáš.
 - Mac OS X file type and creator are now properly preserved when copying files from and to a local volume (bug #52).
+- Moved 'Check for updates' from 'File' to 'Help' menu, kudos to Joshua Lebo and Sergey Masyura (bug #59).

 Known issues:
 - Korean, Simplified Chinese, Slovenian and Slovak translations are not